SEMICeu/EOSC-MLDCAT-AP-Pilot/README.md

 This repository is created in the context EOSC-MLDCAT-AP Pilot to support EOSC to reach semantic interoperability by adoping MLDCAT-AP.

-While technical interoperability is reached via EOSC REST API.
+While technical interoperability is reached via EOSC REST API, semantic interoperabiltiy could be reached by:
-To reach semantic interoperabiltiy the REST API:
+- enriching the JSON output via a json-ld context to generate an RDF output in the form of JSON structure (JSON-LD);
-- could be enriched via a json-ld context to provide an RDF output in the form of JSON structure (JSON-LD);
+- generating an RDF in Turtle syntax.

-- could generate an RDF using a Turtle syntax.
+The EOSC REST API is tested first with an API portal online to generate the output depending on the parameters (accept header and query parameter).

 For JSON-LD, the output is first tested in JSON-LD Playground, if it is able to parse it.
 For Turtle, the output is test in Turle validator.